brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 content of various elements on the page.

-For example, having Desktop-only menus and Mobile-only menus with only CSS to control their appearance and behaviour will introduce unnecessary extra checks and complexities in QA.
+For example, having Desktop-only menus and Mobile-only menus with only CSS to control their appearance and behaviour will introduce unnecessary checks and complexities in QA.
 Instead, just have one set of menu links and do what you need to do from there.